gitworkflows/corrosion/docs/deployment.md

 5.  **Deploy**:
     -   Go to the "Deploys" tab for your site.
     -   Click "Trigger deploy" -> "Deploy site".
 Netlify will build and deploy your application and functions.

+---

+## Deploying with Docker

+The provided `Dockerfile` creates a portable, self-contained image of the frontend application.
+This image can be deployed to any cloud provider that supports containers.

+**Note**: This Docker image only contains the static frontend.
+It does **not** include the serverless backend for AI features.
+To use AI features, you would need a separate deployment for the serverless functions (e.g., using Vercel/Netlify as described above) and configure the frontend to point to that API endpoint.

+### General Workflow

+1.  **Build the Image**:
+    ```bash
+    docker build -t your-registry/corrosion-dashboard:latest .
+    ```

+2.  **Push to a Container Registry**:
+    Push the image to a registry like Docker Hub, Google Container Registry (GCR), Amazon Elastic Container Registry (ECR), etc.
+    ```bash
+    docker push your-registry/corrosion-dashboard:latest
+    ```

+3.  **Deploy on a Cloud Provider**:
+    Use the pushed image to create a deployment on a service like:
+    -   Google Cloud Run
+    -   AWS Fargate
+    -   Azure Container Apps
+    -   DigitalOcean App Platform

+    These services will pull your image from the registry and run it, making your application accessible at a public URL.